Getting Started with .NET MAUI Blazor Hybrid App

 How to use images in .NET MAUI Blazor Application

-Add the images in the images in the wwwroot folder of the application and refer it using img tag in Blazor App.
+Add images to the wwwroot folder of the application and reference them using the img tag in the Blazor App.

-In the below code images are added under images folder in wwwroot folder.
+In the following example, images are added under the images folder in the wwwroot folder.

 <img src="images/welcome_picture.png" height="60" width="60" />